hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 `hoodie.store.update(type, id, updateFunction)`

-In contrast to `.save`, the `.update` method does not replace the stored object, but only changes the passed attributes of an exsting object, if it exists
+In contrast to `.save`, the `.update` method does not replace the stored object, but only changes the passed attributes of an existing object, if it exists

 both a hash of key/values or a function that applies the update to the passed object can be passed.